MicrosoftDocs/memdocs/memdocs/intune/user-help/turn-off-microsoft-usage-data-collection-ios.md

 # Sharing Company Portal usage data with Microsoft

-When usage data for Company Portal is turned on, all in-app performance and usage data is shared anonymously with Microsoft.
-This type of data helps Microsoft improve the reliability and performance of their products.
-Your organization doesn't have control over the collection of this data and they also can't change your usage data preferences.
+Company Portal for iOS has a usage data feature that, when enabled, shares your in-app performance and usage data with Microsoft.
+Your organization can't change your usage data preference, and doesn't have any control over the collection of your data.

-Sharing your Company Portal usage data with Microsoft can be helpful to future Microsoft products, but it's not required.
-The next section describes how to adjust usage data settings on your iOS device.
+Sharing your Company Portal usage data helps to improve the reliability and performance of other Microsoft products, but it's optional.
+You can enable or disable this feature from the Settings app.

-## Edit usage data settings
+## Edit usage data preferences
-Complete the following steps to change how Company Portal shares usage data with Microsoft.
+Change your preference for how Company Portal shares your usage data with Microsoft.

 1. Open the **Settings** app.
 2. Tap **Company Portal**.
-3. Switch the **Usage Data** toggle off (prevent usage data from being collected) or on (allow usage data to be collected).
+3. Switch the **Usage Data** toggle to the off position (to prevent usage data from being collected), or to the on position (to allow usage data to be collected).

 ## Next steps